Skip to main content

 About

-Anime City is a single player casual simulation game.
+Anime City is a single player survival simulation game with romance and anime themes.
 It was developed by Shoujo City Developer and was released on December 15, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews